muziejus/javascripting-english-major/3-programming.md

 text “This is my project” to something else and save your change.
 Switch over to the browser and press the reload button.
 The text should change.

-Congratulations, you are now a web editor.
-Let’s make you a web developer, though.
+Congratulations, you are now a web editor.[^html] Let’s make you a web developer, though.
 That involves adding a few lines to `index.html`, so go back to Atom.

 Inside the `body` tags, add: